Patterned DIY Litter Box Cover

 Instructions

-- Sand all of the edges and flat surfaces of the wood boards.
+- Sand all edges and flat surfaces of each plywood piece until smooth.

-- Once the stain is dry, remove the painter’s tape and retape the opposite edges to paint the accent color of your choice.
-I ended up using multiple coats of white for a solid line finish.
+- Once the stain is dry, remove the painter’s tape and retape the opposite edges.
+Paint your accent color (we used white for a clean, modern look).
+Apply multiple thin coats for a solid line finish.

 I am soooo glad i came across your website!
 I was thinking of making one of these for our litter robot.
 Couple of questions before i attempt to build this ….
 What type of plywood did you use?
 Also, what was the thickness of the wood?
 Did you go to Lowes or Home Depot?
 I want to make sure i don’t look clueless when i walk into the store lol.